 The burner has to heat incoming combustion air with the flame.
 If the air introduced to the burner is warmer, it requires less fuel to make the same amount of steam in the boiler.
 A modest 40°F increase in fresh air temperature can save 1% of the fuel bill.
 If you run large boilers around the clock, this can really add up even with our historically low gas prices.
 In some cases, an air preheater can pay for itself in under a year.

-Keeping the water side of your boiler clean and free of leaks requires diligent water treatment.
-Inspect your boiler water side regularly and clean out any mud legs or mud drums to ensure good heat transfer from the metal to the water.
+Keeping the waterside of your boiler clean and free of leaks requires diligent water treatment.
+Inspect your boiler waterside regularly and clean out any mud legs or mud drums to ensure good heat transfer from the metal to the water.
 If your boiler water hardness is too high or treated improperly, or the boiler isn’t being blown down regularly, a scale will accumulate on heat transfer surfaces.
 This scale will impede the heat transfer, reducing your boiler efficiency.
-Scale will also keep the water from cooling these heat transfer surfaces.
-If left untreated, scale can cause the boiler to overheat, leading to costly boiler repairs and leaks.
+The scale will also keep the water from cooling these heat transfer surfaces.
+If left untreated, the scale can cause the boiler to overheat, leading to costly boiler repairs and leaks.

 For an even larger efficiency increase, consider a high-pressure condensate return system on your largest steam users.
 This keeps your condensate at a higher pressure, and because it doesn’t flash, you return more water at a significantly higher temperature directly to your boiler.
 Contact Mechanical Construction Services to see if this is right for your process.Looking to increase your boiler's efficiency?
 Check out these tips: Click To Tweet